gSchool/angular-builtin-directives-lecture-support/readme.md

 ### Built-in Directives

 Directives are Angular's way of extending HTML.
 Angular uses directives to add functionality to HTML elements and attributes.

-#### ng-hide, ng-show, ng-class
+#### ng-hide, ng-show

 Two of the simplest Angular directives are ng-hide and ng-show.
 Both are used to conditionally hide or show certain elements in the DOM.
 Here are some examples of how they work: